pepstock-org/Charba-Wiki/docs/Controllers.md

 default void onAfterDraw(ControllerContext context, IsChart chart) {
 	// do nothing
 }

-/**
- * Called before it updates the elements in response to new data.
- *
- * @param context context of controller
- * @param chart chart instance
- * @param mode update mode, core calls this method using any of 'active', 'hide', 'reset', 'resize', 'show' or undefined */ default void onBeforeUpdate(ControllerContext context, IsChart chart, TransitionKey mode) {
-	// do nothing
-}

-/**
- * Called after it updates the elements in response to new data.
- *
- * @param context context of controller
- * @param chart chart instance
- * @param mode update mode, core calls this method using any of 'active', 'hide', 'reset', 'resize', 'show' or undefined */ default void onAfterUpdate(ControllerContext context, IsChart chart, TransitionKey mode) {
-	// do nothing
-}

-/**
- * Called before it ensures that the data set represented by this controller is linked to a scale.
- * Overridden to helpers.noop in the polar area and doughnut controllers as these chart types using a single scale.
- *
- * @param context context of controller
- * @param chart chart instance
- */
-default void onBeforeLinkScales(ControllerContext context, IsChart chart) {
-	// do nothing
-}

-/**
- * Called after it ensures that the data set represented by this controller is linked to a scale.
- * Overridden to helpers.noop in the polar area and doughnut controllers as these chart types using a single scale.
- *
- * @param context context of controller
- * @param chart chart instance
- */
-default void onAfterLinkScales(ControllerContext context, IsChart chart) {
-	// do nothing
-}
 ```

 The rendering process is documented in the flowchart below.